Door County, WI

 I stayed in a loft equipped with French doors to a massive bathroom, along with a jacuzzi and an easy exit through a balcony patio.

 Door County officials tell me you should book B&Bs for the summer season six to eight months in advance.
 Those who vacation there end up booking their stay for the following year before they even leave.

 With the amount of driving you will do around the county, I recommend you plan a three-plus-day trip.
 I crammed four days worth of activities into two.
 It was a lot.

 I’m breaking my Door County picks into two itineraries—what you must do during a long weekend trip and what you can do with a bit more time.

 If you only have a weekend to experience Door County, start here.

 • Al Johnson’s Swedish Restaurant, Sister Bay

-When you’re there, Lars Johnson, one of Al’s kids running the restaurant today, says to order the pickled herring plate; it’s one of his favorites.
-The most popular menu item are the Swedish pancakes.
+When you’re dining inside, Lars Johnson, one of Al’s kids running the restaurant today, says to order the pickled herring plate; it’s one of his favorites.
+The most popular menu item is the Swedish pancakes.
 Make sure to get lingonberries on top.
 The restaurant is the largest importer of the fruit in the United States.

 • Anderson Dock

 Anderson Dock, located in the town of Ephraim, is a Door County must-see.
 Historically, visiting boaters would sign the walls of the warehouse with their boat’s name and the years it docked there.
 It now boasts messages of love and friendship of those who visit.
 If you want to sign it, bring your own paint.
 It makes for a great Instagram photo.